 • Leukemia or skin cancer

 During deployment, military personnel used these pits to burn many types of waste and trash, and the pits burned day and night.
 It’s reported that some bases burned over 200 tons of waste each day.
 The smoke from these pits created what some called a “toxic plume” that settled over the service members’ living quarters and work areas.
-The smoke was considered toxic because paint, petroleum, rubber, Styrofoam, human and medical waste, oil, electrical equipment, and even amputated body parts were burned in these pits—creating an airborne hazard, especially for people with asthma or other lung or heart issues.soldier with breathing problems
+The smoke was considered toxic because paint, petroleum, rubber, Styrofoam, human and medical waste, oil, electrical equipment, and even amputated body parts were burned in these pits—creating an airborne hazard, especially for people with asthma or other lung or heart issues.VA benefits for veterans exposed to burn pits

 Although many service members returned home complaining of respiratory problems and suffering symptoms of respiratory illnesses and other medical conditions, the U.S. Department of Veterans Affairs (VA) and Congress found no evidence that links these illnesses to burn pit exposure.
 Both agencies investigated claims that this exposure may lead to long-term respiratory diseases and conditions, but they did not provide a presumptive service connection for respiratory illnesses due to burn pit exposure.